aodr3w/keiji/README.md

 ## MOTIVIATION

-- The goal of this project was to develop a `task scheduling system` with a `python-schedule-like api` (https://schedule.readthedocs.io/en/stable/) , that also takes full advantage of golangs native features, such as concurrency and type safety.
+- Develop an easy to use `task scheduling system` in go.

 # SYSTEM OVERVIEW